MEDICINE OVERVIEW OF Jitorab 20 Tablet (10 Tab)

 Colours: Red Oxide of Iron & Titanium Dioxide.

-Uses & Benefits Jitorab 20 Tablet:
+Uses & Benefits of Jitorab 20 Tablet:

-How Jitorab 20 Tablet Works:
+How Does Jitorab 20 Tablet Work:

 Dosage of Jitorab 20 Tablet:

-- Usage Directions
+- Usage Direction

 - Missed Dose